 Your parents’ finances will determine what senior housing in Ventura County is available to them.
 Sit down and look over their finances to determine what they can afford on a monthly basis.
 Then consider the options they have based on this budget.

 It’s possible that your parents have long-term care insurance or savings that will help them pay for assisted living.
 Others will need pull together their resources to such as Social Security benefits, VA benefits, life insurance policies and family home to pay for longer term care.

 When you have an idea of what your parents can afford each month, be sure to you have a true comparison for reference.
 Some communities have attractive pricing but this only includes the room and meals.
 Others have higher pricing but are all-inclusive.
-Varenita of Simi Valley, for example, has a monthly service fee of $5,300 that includes anytime dining, entertainment, weekly housekeeping and laundry, transportation and much more.
+Varenita of Simi Valley, for example, has monthly service fees starting at $5,950 that includes anytime dining, entertainment, weekly housekeeping and laundry, transportation and much more.